‘By following in the footsteps of Jesus,

 In the Foundation Phase, children are immersed in language-rich experiences and activities.
 They are given a wide range of opportunities to enjoy reading, mark-making and writing experiences from Nursery.

 At Key Stage 1, learners build on the skills, knowledge and understanding acquired during the Foundation Phase.
 The achievement of progress is continued through KS1 and into KS2 through an integrated programme of Speaking (spoken word), Listening, Reading and Writing.
 Learners are presented with experiences and opportunities that inter relate the requirements of the skills and range of sections of the Programmes of study.
-They become competent readers and writers, writing clearly and coherently in a range of forms and for a range of purposes.
+They become competent readers and writers, writing clearly and coherently in a range of forms and for a range of audiences and purposes.